mstefferson/Canopy/README.md

 ```

 ### Building info
-In order to interact with satellite data (both GIS and tif images), we need to use GDAL (Geospatial Data Abstraction Library).
-I found the installation of this to be a bit of a pain, so I build a docker image.
+In order to interact with satellite data (both GIS shape files and tif images), we need to use GDAL (Geospatial Data Abstraction Library).
+I found the installation of this to be a bit of a pain, so I built a docker image.
 With the exception of training on a AWS GPU node, all code should be ran through the docker image.
 More details on training vs processing below.

 This docker image is built from thinkwhere/gdal-python.
 It contains GDAL and many geospatial python libraries.
 It also supports jupyter notebooks.